 After that, we conducted experiments to measure the performance of the notification feature for social distancing in pretty much crowded indoor and outdoor environments.
-From table 2 we can conclude that the average precision for all range measurements and smartphones in indoor and outdoor area are above 81% with average value is 86,92 %.
-It means that the system is pretty much precise on generating the notification for social distancing alerts.
-For the recall, we get most of value are above 75% and average value is 81,98% which means the goodness of popping up notification alerts when the wristband being in scanning radius is still good enough.
-Only for Samsung note 4 which is 73 %.
-Meanwhile in accuracy we get lowest value at 67,91% and average value is 77,60 %.
-This means the notification alerts pop up is low compare to what is should be.
-And we get F1-score value are above 74,19 % for the harmonic means of precision and recall.
-When we look closer to the scanning radius setting detail, the result is depicted in table 3.
-We can see that, the precision of the pops up notification alert are high for the 5 m and 10 m compared to 15 m and 20 m.
-Whereas the recall value in 5m and 10m indoor and outdoor are low compared to 15 m and 20 m.
-This means that even though the system is not optimal in generating alerts for social distancing at a distance of 5m-10m, but the alert that produced is precise enough to represent the correct conditions of wristband being in scanning radius.
-And for the scanning radius 15 m and 20 m, both precision and recall are in high percentage value.
-Means that the system optimally generating alerts for social distancing and the alert that produced is precise enough to represent the correct conditions of wristband being in scanning radius.
-For this result, the low average recall value in 5 m and 10 m could be affected by RSSI value which the distance calculation depends on.
-The RSSI value greatly influenced by environment condition and thats cause the RSSI reading are not stable enough to be converted to a distance and affect the performance of reading the location of wristband.
+From Table 2, we can conclude that the average precision for all range measurements and smartphones in indoor and outdoor areas is above 81 %, with an average value of 86.92 %.
+It means that the system is precise in generating the notification for social distancing alerts.
+For the recall, we get most of the values above 75 %.
+The average value is 81.98 %, which means the goodness of popping up notification alerts when the wristband is in scanning radius is still good enough, only for Samsung note 4, which is 73 %.
+Meanwhile, we get the lowest value at 67.91 % in the accuracy and the average value at 77.60 %.
+This means the notification alerts pop-up is low compared to what it should be.

+Furthermore, we get F1-score values above 74.19 % for the harmonic means of precision and recall.
+When we look closer at the scanning radius setting detail, the result is depicted in Table 3.
+We can see that the pop-up notification alert's precision is high for the 5 m and 10 m compared to 15 m and 20 m, whereas the recall value in 5 m and 10 m indoor and outdoor is low compared to 15 m and 20 m.
+This means that even though the system is not optimal in generating alerts for social distancing at a distance of 5 - 10 m, the alert produced is precise enough to represent the correct conditions of wristband being in scanning radius.

+Moreover, for the scanning radius 15 m and 20 m, both precision and recall are in high percentage value.
+This means that the system optimally generates alerts for social distancing, and the alert produced is precise enough to represent the correct conditions of wristband being in scanning radius.
+For this result, the low average recall value in 5 m and 10 m could be affected by the RSSI value, which the distance calculation depends on.
+The environmental condition greatly influences the RSSI value.
+This causes the RSSI reading to be not stable enough to be converted to a distance and affects the performance of reading the location of the wristband.

 The third experiment is to measure the geofence performance.
-From table 4, we can see that, experiment is done by 5 different persons, using different smartphone types, conducted in different area in Bandung and different types of room.
-From the values of precision, recall, accuracy, and F1-score that we get which all the average are above 95 %, it can conclude that the geofence system built using the Traccar application can function properly to create geofences and can provide fairly accurate information about the position of patients who are in quarantine.
+From Table 4, we can see that the experiment was done by five different persons, using different smartphone types, conducted in different areas in Bandung and different types of rooms.
+From the values of precision, recall, accuracy, and F1-score that we get, which all the average are above 95 %, it can conclude that the geofence system built using the Traccar application can function properly to create geofences and can provide reasonably accurate information about the position of patients who are in quarantine.

 Conclusion